About the Awards

 Who can I nominate and for what?

-You can nominate anyone working in prisons, probation, community and youth justice across the UK (staff, volunteers and partner employees) – this includes ex-offenders, but not someone awaiting trial, serving a sentence or on licence.
-And you can nominate an individual or two or more people jointly – though please note Awards are rarely given to more than four people together.
+You can nominate anyone working in prisons (including IRCs), probation, and youth justice settings across the UK (whether they’re staff, volunteers and partner employees).
+And you can nominate an individual, or two or more people jointly – though please note Awards are rarely given to more than four people together.

 How can I make a nomination?